ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A node is a situation.
 An edge is link connecting situations.
 A situation can be broken down into the actors (more nodes) and their decisions (more edges).

+Once you recognise a situation as a node, you can connect it to other situations.
+Past situations for inspirations.
+Future situations for predictions.
+Categorize situations.
+Etc etc.

 A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

 The key skill is to understand a **"situation"**: